 Along with a physical exam and medical history, a variety of tests can help your doctor diagnose lung cancer.
 Tests your doctor may order include:

 - imaging tests like MRI, CT scan, and PET scan of the chest

 - microscopic examination of sputum (phlegm) to check for cancer cells

-- biopsy of lung (a piece of lung tissue is removed for testing)
+- biopsy of the lung (a piece of lung tissue is removed for testing)

 Once the diagnosis of cancer has been confirmed, the cancer will be staged.
 Staging is the way doctors classify the cancer according to its spread in the body.
-NSCLC has five stages, from Stage 0 to Stage IV, in order of increasing severity.
+NSCLC has five stages, from stage 0 to stage 4, from weakest to strongest severity.

 Outlook and treatment is based on the stage.
-Stage IV disease is typically not curable.
-At this stage, treatment is usually aimed at symptom relief and death preparation.
+Stage 4 cancer is typically not curable, so treatment is usually aimed at relieving symptoms.

 Treatment for NSCLC can vary, based on the stage of disease, your health, and other factors.
 Talk with your doctor about the best treatment option for you and the possible side effects.
 Different modes of treatment may be combined to yield the best results.

 There are five main ways to treat non-small cell lung cancer, including: